-After finishing his schooling Charlie, like many other young men, saw the glamour and attraction in the art of flying.
-So he applied for a medical check and was classified ‘Fit as pilot’ on the 4th of May 1939.
-He then applied for a short term (6 year) commission in the RAF and joined Civilian Flight School Gatwick on the 30th of May.
-From then on, he was classed as Acting P/O on probation.
+After finishing his schooling Cecil, like many other young men, saw the glamour and attraction in the art of flying.
+He applied for a medical check and was classified ‘Fit as pilot’ on the 4th of May 1939.
+Cecil then applied for a short term (6 year) commission in the RAF and joined the Civilian Flight School at Gatwick on the 30th of May.
+From then on he was classed as Acting P/O on probation.
 He remained at Gatwick until the 22nd of July 1939.

-On the 8th of August 1939, after two months at the Flying School, Charlie was sent to No.11 Flying Training School, No.13 Course, 23 Group at Shawbury.
-Finally on the 25th of October 1939, Charlie was authorized to wear his Flying Badge.
-By then, he had flown a range of different aircraft, the Hawker Audax, Hart, Hind and the Magister.
-On completion of his training (27th of January 1940), the following paragraph was written by the examiner at No.11 FTS:
+On the 8th of August 1939, after two months at the Flying School, Cecil was sent to No.11 Flying Training School, No.13 Course, 23 Group at Shawbury.
+Finally on the 25th October 1939, Cecil was authorized to wear his Flying Badge.
+By then, Cecil had flown a range of different aircraft, the Hawker Audax, Hart, Hind and the Magister.
+On completion of his training (27th January 1940), the following paragraph was written by the examiner at No.11 FTS:

-Grounded subject to below average, lazy and comparatively low intelligence.
+Graded subject below average, lazy and comparatively low intelligence.
 An average pilot but lacks concentration.
 Shows poor sense of responsibility.

-Although this comment seems to downgrade Charlie, it was a typical one made by instructors who were very harsh before WW2 broke out.
+Although this comment seems to downgrade Cecil, it was a typical one made by instructors who were very harsh before WW2 broke out.
 (In the late 1930s, flying was still considered more of a sport or fashion than a way to wage war).
-Despite this, Charlie passed comfortably with a final mark of 70.1%.
+Despite this, Cecil passed comfortably with a final mark of 70.1%.

-Charlie carried out flight duties during his short time in France.
+Cecil carried out flying duties during his short time in France.
 No confirmed combats were recorded.
-On the 20th of May, orders were received to evacuate Norrent-Fontès (615 Squadron’s base) and withdraw all flyable aircraft.
-Nine Hurricanes of 615 Squadron were flown to RAF Kenley.
-It is likely Charlie flew one of them back.
+On the 20th May orders were received to evacuate Norrent-Fontès (615 Squadron’s base).
+615 Sqn. flew all nine serviceable Hurricanes to RAF Kenley.
+It is likely Cecil flew one of them.

-By the 22nd May 1940, the squadron had arrived and settled at Kenley.
-Up until now, P/O CR Young had carried out numerous flight duties, but no confirmed combats had been recorded.
-It is not hard to imagine just how frustrated Charlie would have been at this time!
+By 22nd May 1940 the squadron had arrived and settled at Kenley.
+Up until now Cecil had carried out numerous flights but with no confirmed combats it is understandable that he may have felt frustrated.

-Charlie’s patience finally paid off when on the 30th of June at 11:45am, he claimed a Me109 shot down over the Merville Area.
-Unfortunately, this kill was not confirmed, the reason why is unknown.
-After the battle, Charlie filled out a detailed combat report, as follows:
+Cecil’s patience finally paid off when on 30th June at 11:45am he claimed a Me109 shot down over the Merville area.
+Unfortunately this kill could not be confirmed as no-one witnessed it.

-After this encounter, Charlie experienced another lull during the month of July.
-He wrote to his parents on the 4th of July 1940 from Kenley aerodrome.
+After this encounter Cecil experienced another lull during the month of July.
+Cecil wrote to his parents on the 4th July 1940 from Kenley aerodrome: